AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-05-15-atomic-git-commits/index.md

 You get the idea.

 Despite what you might think, pushing lots of commits doesn't make it more difficult to do git logs or time travel in a code base—in fact, it can actually make these tasks *easier* by isolating changes from each other, allowing you to travel to a specific point in time when just *one* change was made.
-You can clearly differentiate between commits `X`, `X-1`, and `X+1`.
+You can more easily differentiate commits `X`, `X-1`, and `X+1`.

 ### To Squash or Not to Squash?